Traube1000101/quoterer/README.md

 db_interface_password=
 bot_id=
 bot_token=
-namespace_uuid=
+salt=
 ```
-- Fill in the values.
-The namespace uuid must be a valid UUIDV4, create one e.g. with an [online generator](https://www.uuidgenerator.net/version4).
+- The salt must be a random cryptographically secure base64 string, create one with "openssl rand -base64 16"

 - Deploy the commands to your discord app
 ```